optimad/mimmo/INSTALL.md

 mimmo depends on
 * c++ compiler supporting `-std=c++11`.
 It has been tested with g++ >= 4.7.3
 * cmake >= 2.8
-* (optionally) MPI implementation.
-It has been tested with OpenMPI >= 1.6.5.
 * lapacke/lapack libraries.
 It has been tested with Lapack >= 3.5.0
 * xml2 libraries. (should be provided by default on Linux system).
 Tested with LibXml2 >= 2.9.1
 * bitpit library.
-It has been tested with bitpit >= 1.4.0.
+It has been tested with bitpit >= 1.3.0.
 Visit www.optimad.it/products/bitpit/ for further information.
+* (optionally) MPI implementation.
+It has been tested with OpenMPI >= 1.6.5.
+* (optionally) vtk.
+It has been tested with vtk >= 6.3.
+* (optionally) cgns.
+It has been tested with cgns = 3.2.1.

-## Configuring MIMMO
+## Configuring mimmo
 mimmo uses ccmake as building tool.
 In the mimmo's root folder make a building folder, e.g. build
 ```bash